amirasaran/django-restful-admin/README.md

+This is a fork of [django-restful-admin](https://github.com/amirasaran/django-restful-admin), all credits to [@amirasaran](https://github.com/amirasaran/).

 # Expose Django's admin as a RESTFUL service

  - [x] Support all of restful api
  - [x]  Auto generat serializers